 Anytime Plus - £12 extra per month (includes international calls to selected countries)

 Inclusive free calls are limited to 70 minutes per call.
 If you want to talk for more than 70 minutes, it’s best to hang up and make a second call.
 Per-minute call charges apply after 70 minutes.
 This is standard practice with most landline phone providers, who typically limit the inclusive call duration to 1 hour.

 Although SSE broadband is competitively priced, their call plans make a phone and broadband bundle less appealing.
 Virgin Media offers broadband at a similar price point but includes evening and weekend calls for free and regularly offer gift card incentives.

 Caller Display ID – See the phone number that’s ringing you (compatible display phone required)

 141 (Number withhold feature) – Withhold your number for individual calls.
 This feature can be made permanent for all calls but is an opt-in feature.
 You can override it for individual calls if required.

-1471 (See who called) By calling 1471 you can find out the phone number of the last person that called you.
+1471 (See who called) By calling 1471 you can find the phone number of the last person who called you.
 This won't reveal a number that was withheld.

 Optional extra features include: 1571 - Voicemail 3-way calling Call barring Choose to refuse Anonymous call request Call diversion Smart divert Call minder Call waiting Reminder call Ring back.

 The good the bad and the ugly.
 Read honest SSE broadband customer reviews